Is meat for a baby a good food choice? Can babies eat meat at all? Should you avoid it in your baby's diet or serve it? And when should you start?

 It used to be that recommendations advised waiting until 9 months or a year to serve meat, but more recently recommendations are that meat can even be one of your baby’s first foods!
-Keep reading to find out what the best meat is for babies, how often you should serve it, and why it might be a good choice.
+Keep reading to find out what the best meat is for babies, how often your baby should be eating meat, and why it might be a good choice.

-Serving babies meat isn’t an absolute must if your family doesn’t eat meat.
+Serving your baby meat isn’t an absolute must if your family doesn’t eat meat.
 But if you do eat meat, it’s a great food to think about giving your baby right from the start.

 Iron for Babies

-With this in mind, maintaining iron stores is one of the reasons that we recommend starting solid foods around that 6 month mark.
+With this in mind, maintaining iron stores is one of the reasons that we recommend starting solid foods around that 6 months of age mark.
 While breast milk does have some iron in it, it is not enough to maintain the levels that babies need after they get to 6 months.

-The easiest form of iron for people to digest is heme iron, which is found in animal foods.
-Red meat is one of the best sources of heme iron out there.
+The easiest form of iron for people to digest is heme iron, which is found in animal meat.
+Red meat is one of the best high iron foods and sources of heme iron out there.

-That’s not to say that you should only give animal (heme) sources of iron, as non-heme sources still provide good sources, as well.
+That’s not to say that you should only give animal meat (heme) sources of iron, as non-heme sources still provide good sources, as well.
 (Head here for a list of iron-rich foods.)
 Think of it as being not as much bang for your buck when it comes to iron and how many bites babies take, though.

 Iron Absorption and Baby Cereal

 One of the reasons that baby cereal, whether it be rice or oat or any other kind, is recommended by many doctors as a first food is that it is fortified with iron.
 But the iron that it is fortified with is essentially non-heme.
 Meaning it is not as easily absorbable as the heme iron in meat.

 When Can My Baby Eat Meat?

 Like I mentioned above, meat can maximize your baby’s ability to absorb iron from their diet.
 It is also a great source of other nutrients, like zinc, that are best absorbed from animal foods.
 These are just a few reasons why you might consider making meat one of your baby's first foods.

 What is the Best Meat for Babies?

-To make at home you would simply take any meat you have cooked already (without salt!)
+To make at home you would simply take any meat you have cooked already (do your best to avoid salt!)
 Place it in a blender or food processor with a small amount of liquid like water or sodium-free broth, and blend until smooth.
 No need to worry about the cut or type of meat if you will be pureeing it anyways.

 Baby Led Weaning Meat Options

-Your meat does not need to be cooked until well done.
+Your meat does not need to be cooked until well done, which is what most people consider fully cooked.
 Instead, use a meat thermometer (I like this one) and cook it until the thickest part reaches 145F.
 This is usually considered medium or medium well, depending on who’s doing the cooking.

 How to Serve Meat to Babies

 Once your baby is able to tear things off with their teeth you will need to serve it another way to prevent it from becoming a choking hazard.
 For some babies this takes awhile, for others they do it relatively quickly after starting to eat.

 Once your baby can no longer eat meat in strips, there are still several ways you can serve them meat.
 When they have mastered their pincer grasp (meaning they can pick things up with their thumb and forefinger), you can cut tender cuts of meat into pinky nail size pieces.

-You can also serve things like strips of hamburger, meatballs, or other forms of ground beef.
-Plain ground beef is fine once they have their pincer grasp, but for some babies it can be very dry and hard to manipulate in their mouth.
+You can also serve things like strips of hamburger, meatballs, or other forms of ground meat like ground beef, ground pork, or ground lamb.
+Crumbled ground meat is fine once they have their pincer grasp, but for some babies it can be very dry and hard to manipulate in their mouth.